LibrariesHacked/create-librarydata/src/markdown/membershippostcodetolsoa.md

-England and Wales release statistics at the census-based Lower super output area geographic level.
-In Scotland, Data Zones are most useful, and in Northern Ireland, Small Areas.
+England and Wales release statistics at the census-based 'Lower super output area' geographic level.
+In Scotland, 'Data Zones' are most useful, and in Northern Ireland, 'Small Areas'.
 This tool converts UK postcodes into the most appropriate matching area.

 Postcodes are kept secure.
 A selection of postcode/area pairings are downloaded based on the postcode <b>sectors</b> in your data.
 The correct areas are then chosen on your local PC.